-Where did the Moon come from?
-The origin of the Moon is a fundamental question in planetary science.
+Where did our Moon come from?
+The origin of our cosmic companion is a fundamental question in planetary science.

-NASA astronauts returned a total of 382 kilograms of lunar soil and rocks samples to Earth.
-The Soviet Union, using three robotic sample missions in the period 1970-1976, also returned about 300 grams of material to Earth.
-These samples are analyzed even today in laboratories around the world and continue to provide insights on how the Moon formed.
-In fact, scientists think the Earth and the Moon may have a shared origin.
+NASA Apollo astronauts returned a total of 382 kilograms of lunar soil, rock and core samples to Earth.
+The Soviet Union, using three robotic sample missions in the period 1970-1976, returned about 300 grams of material to Earth.
+These samples are analyzed even today in laboratories around the world and continue to provide insights on how our Moon formed.
+In fact, scientists think Earth and the Moon have a shared origin.

-While the Apollo and Luna samples revolutionized our understanding of the Moon’s origins, they were from largely similar geological areas and thus not representative of the entire Moon.
-To continue piecing together the complex origin and history of the Earth-Moon system, we need samples from new locations, including access to pristine rocks below the lunar surface.
-We also need to assess the nature of water at the lunar poles to understand how it got there and how is it related to Earth’s water.
+While the Apollo and Luna samples revolutionized our understanding of the Moon’s origin, they were from largely similar geological areas and thus not representative of the entire Moon.
+To continue piecing together the complex origin and history of the Earth-Moon system, we need samples from new locations, including access to pristine rocks from below the surface and those on the farside.
+We also need to assess the nature of lunar polar water to understand how it got there and how is it related to Earth’s water.